 • Sprinting while Running, Cycling, or Swimming

-How Often and Long You Need to Perform Anaerobic Exercise
+How Often and Long You Need to Perform Anaerobic Exercise to Burn Fat

 When it comes to any exercise regimen, consistency is vital.
 Ideally, you want to exercise at least 3 times per week for about 1 hour per session.
 Of course, you must avoid over-exertion.
 Consult with your physician before starting any new exercise regimen.